mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

   well, in particular for server backends and deployments that include database migrations (after all, production data always looks different than you think).
-  Not only will testing deployments (e.g. by running them on a clone of the production environment) avoid potential downtimes due to e.g. failing migrations but also will it ensure a smooth process by preventing rollbacks from being necessary.
+  Not only will testing deployments (e.g. by running them on a clone of the production environment) avoid potential downtimes due to, for instance, failing migrations, but it will also ensure a smooth process by preventing rollbacks from being necessary.

-And there’s more – depending on the type of application a team works on, they might want to test for translation strings being complete for all supported locales, external links still being reachable or accessibility requirements being met.
+And there’s more – depending on the type of application a team works on, they might want to test for translation strings being complete for all supported locales, external links still being reachable, or accessibility requirements being met.

 ### 2. Previewing

-Even if pushing out changes to production behind feature flags, developers will need a way to share their work with stakeholders before the changes go to production.
-While teams that use legacy release processes often have a central staging system that e.g. product managers can access, teams that deploy any change that’s merged to main directly can’t have such a central staging system anymore – there’s just no central branch that the staging system could be deployed from before going to production.
+Even when pushing out changes to production behind feature flags, developers will need a way to share their work with stakeholders before the changes go to production.
+While teams that use legacy release processes often have a central staging system that, e.g., product managers can access, teams that deploy any change that’s merged to main directly can’t have such a central staging system anymore – there’s just no central branch that the staging system could be deployed from before going to production.
 There can well be multiple staging